mloef/CodeSignal_Practice_Industry_Coding_Framework/practice_assessments/todo_list_manager/level2.md

 Update the first task whose current title is exactly `title`.

 **Expected Behavior**
-1. If `new_title` or `new_description` is empty, return:
+1. If `title`,`new_title`, or `new_description` is empty, raise a `ValueError` with the message:
    ```
-   error: invalid task data
+   "Invalid task data: parameters must not be empty"
    ```
-2. If no task with the specified `title` exists, return:
+2. If no task with the specified `title` exists, raise a `KeyError` with the message:
    ```
-   error: task not found
+   "Task not found"
    ```
 3. Otherwise, update that task’s title and description, and return:
    ```